 - Select the Reporting time zone as per your requirements from the available options.
 Also, select the Currency of your choice.

 - Expand the Show advanced options section and enable the Create a Universal Analytics property option.

-- In the Create a Universal Analytics property section, provide the Website URL (in our example it is the ngrok URL that we generated above).
+- Under the Create a Universal Analytics property section, provide the Website URL (in our example it is the ngrok URL that we generated above).
 Then, select the Create a Universal Analytics property only option.

-- Click on Next and in the About your business step, provide the data about your business.
+- Click on Next, and in the About your business step, provide the data about your business.